mins75/lab_1_datalakes/README.md

 - It will create a resource group on Azure, provision it.
 - Get both the account name and account key to run the script to upload files on Azure
+- Upload each file if possible, if not (.zip) it will unzip it and extract the files and upload them on Azure

 ## Example